 Banco General (Overseas), Inc. provides two types of deposit accounts: savings accounts, which earn interest at rates historically below the average ratio paid on time deposits, and time deposits, with maturities ranging from 30 days to 1 year.
-As of December 31, 2022, the ratio of primary liquid assets to total deposits was 99.32% and the ratio of primary liquid assets to total deposits from clients (excluding deposits with parent company) was 597.45%.
+As of December 31, 2022, the ratio of primary liquid assets to total deposits was 99.32% and the ratio of primary liquid assets to total deposits with parent company) was 597.45%.